FACT-Finder-Web-Components/documentation/markdown/en/ff-asn.md

  `ff-asn-group`.
 No other elements are altered in any way.

 ## Adding a Filter Element Template
-By annotating two different html elements with the `[data-selected]` and the `[data-unselected]` attribute you are telling the `ff-asn-group-element` which HTML template to use if the filter is selected or not.
+By annotating two different HTML elements with the `[data-selected]` and the `[data-unselected]` attribute you are telling the `ff-asn-group-element` which HTML template to use if the filter is selected or not.

 The position of the `ff-asn-group-element` inside the `ff-asn-group` does not matter.
-The element is removed from the dom and saved for later usage.
+The element is removed from the DOM and saved for later usage.

 ```html
 <ff-asn-group>